Indications against dynamical CPT symmetry restoration in quantum gravity

 This is not the only possibility consistent with a fixed point, because the CPT-violating terms are RG relevant and can thus depart from the fixed point.
 There is therefore no predictive power for CPT symmetry in asymptotic safety.
 The landscape of asymptotically safe theories may include theories with CPT violation.

-Our results imply that any quantum gravity theory which violates CPT symmetry is likely not phenomenologically viable.
+Our results imply -- within the technical limitations of our study -- that any quantum gravity theory which satisfies our assumptions and violates CPT symmetry is likely not phenomenologically viable.
 This may in particular include theories in which spacetime is discrete and in which therefore P and T are likely not realized.

 Finally, our results are also relevant in the context of proposals for cosmology which do not specify the details of the quantum-gravity era, but are based on CPT symmetry \cite{Boyle:2018tzc}. \\